-Abstracts are brief summaries of the presenters’ summer research projects that will be published in the SURF event program book.
-Guests at the SURF event will use these abstracts in the program book to identify presentations of interest.
+Abstracts are brief summaries of the presenters’ research projects.
+The abstracts of the presenters’ at SURF will be published in the SURF event program book.
+Guests at the SURF will use these abstracts in the program book to identify presentations of interest.

 Follow the format shown in the templates, which includes all of the formatting instructions listed below.